asahnoln/wahelp-test/README.md

 ## Improvements to make

-- [] General autoloader for src and tests
 - [] Dependency container for Console service
 - [] Massive inserts in repositories
 - [] Check for file existence when adding users